kevinyuchiu/Snake-Pit-Game/README.md

 # Snake-Pit-Game
-Snake Pit game made in CS 32.
+Snake Pit game.
 A character is moved around while trying to avoid snakes.